CAFxX/regexp2go/README.md

 subset of the functionalities and optimizations present in the full `regexp` package.
-Rather importantly it does not yet offer the "run in time linear in the size of the input" guarantee that is offered by the `regexp` package.
+Rather importantly it does not yet offer the "run in time linear in the size of the input" guarantee that is offered by the `regexp` package, and it is extremely likely to contain correctness bugs since it's currently lacking any proper test.
 Do not use for anything serious.

 ## Usage